 This grant also establishes a Regional Reentry Network Task Force.
 The Regional Reentry Network Task Force is a forum for policymakers, community agencies, impacted individuals, and interested community members to discuss reentry efforts in our region on a regular basis.
 The Task Force will review data from the Pathways HUB project to help guide the Community Health Worker’s efforts, creating a constant feedback loop between front-line staff and department heads to ensure best practices.
-Please contact [email protected] if you are interested in participating on the Task Force.

 In addition to the work of Community Health Workers and the Reentry Network Task Force, academic evaluators will provide feedback throughout the initiative and after completion of the grant in September of 2021.
 This research will help Spokane County to identify which efforts are successful, which aren't, and how we can further strengthen services across our region.